Bismuth subcitrate/metronidazole/tetracycline

 The drug combination bismuth subcitrate/metronidazole/tetracycline (trade name Pylera) is used for the treatment of peptic ulcer with an infection by the bacterium Helicobacter pylori.
 It is taken by mouth.

+It is available as a generic medication.

 Medical uses

 This combination is used together with omeprazole as a 'quadruple therapy' for the eradication of H. pylori and for preventing peptic ulcers that are caused by this bacterium.

 Contraindications

 The drug must not be taken by pregnant women, because tetracycline is known to cause tooth and bone defects in unborn children.
 It is also contraindicated in breastfeeding women, children up to 12 years of age, and by patients with impaired liver or renal (kidney) function, because no studies in such persons have been conducted.
 Tetracycline is also likely to be harmful in liver patients.

 Adverse effects

-Common side effects include diarrhoea, nausea and dysgeusia (distortion of the sense of taste), especially a metallic taste.
+Common side effects include diarrhea, nausea and dysgeusia (distortion of the sense of taste), especially a metallic taste.
 These effects are known from the drug's components as well as from other antibiotics.
 A very rare but dangerous reaction is Stevens–Johnson syndrome, a life-threatening condition affecting the skin, which has also been described under metronidazole and tetracycline as separate drugs.